 A: Installing Maps to Computer

-Note, DO first install at least one (better two) Velomaps of your choice, before installing Mapsource.
-Alternatively installing Garmin Basecamp is easier (simply google it, and install it).
+Note, DO first install at least one (better two) Velomaps of your choice - should you decide to also install Garmin Mapsource.

 B: Sending Maps to GPS: